 Negotiating and Finalizing the Purchase

-Below is a table indicating the main costs involved in acquiring property in Athens:
+Below is a summary of the main costs involved in buying property in Athens.

 Living in Athens: Lifestyle and Cost of Living